h-yung/project-viewer/README.md

 # project-viewer

 A gallery for full-screen viewing of panoramic(?) photos, photos not included.
+Password protection can be configured.

 Further click throughs etc. TBC.

-Typescript + react + Ant Design + [staticrypt](https://robinmoisson.github.io/staticrypt/)
+Typescript + react + Ant Design

 Provides for: